wp-plugins/nextgen-gallery/readme.txt

 My last and hopefully best plugin for WordPress is a new Gallery plugin called NextGEN Gallery .
 It's named als "NextGeneration" according to the the development of the game consoles .
 More over it should indicate that I (try) to use all new possibilities of the great JQuery and the so called Web 2.0.
 Before I start writing the plugin I study all image and gallery plugins for WordPress, I figure out that some of them are really good and well designed, but I missed a simple and easy administration back end to handle multiple galleries.

-Features:

-* Sortable Albums : Create your own sets of images
-* Upload a Zip-File with pictures : Upload pictures in a zip-file (Not in Safe-mode)
-* Watermark function : You can add a watermark image or text
-* JavaScript Effect : Use any available popular image effect : Thickbox, Lightbox or Highslide
-* Multiple CSS Stylesheet : Use a nice shadow effect for your thumbnails with your own CSS file
-* Slideshow : Full integrated flash slideshow
-* TinyMCE : Button integration for easy adding the gallery tags
-* Sidebar Widget : Show a slideshow, random or recent picture at your sidebar
-* Language support : Translated in more than 30 languages
-* Upload tab integration : You have access to all pictures via the upload tab
-* Tag support for images : Append related images to your post
-* Meta data support : Import EXIF, IPTC or XMP meta data
-* Sort images feature
-* Cool flash addons here : http://wordpress.org/extend/plugins/nextgen-flashviewer/

 = NEW in VERSION 1.0.0 for WordPress 2.7 =